rishu244/rishu244/README.md

 ### Hi there 👋
+My name is Rishu.
+I am from Mody University of Science and Technology, Laxmangarh.
+I'm currently learning about open sourcce.
+I'm interested in game development as well as cyber security.

 <!--
 **rishu244/rishu244** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.